 The great thing about these vitamins and minerals is that they are readily available in fruits, vegetables, and meat.
 The important thing would be to focus on eating foods that have these essential nutrients, so that your immune system will always be in tip-top shape.

 Boost your body’s defenses by ensuring that you eat a balanced diet and by taking supplements when needed.
-Always consult a doctor or a nutritionist.
+Always consult a doctor or a registered nutritionist dietitian.

 Vitamin C is probably one of the most well-known vitamins, and for good reason.
 If you want to know how to boost immune system quickly, then be sure to eat foods that are rich in vitamin C.